yusukebe/kitajs-html/README.md

 ### Suspense component

-The only problem when rendering templates is that you must wait the whole template to be rendered before sending it to the client.
+The only problem when rendering templates is that you must wait for the whole template to be rendered before sending it to the client.
 This is not a problem for small templates, but it can be a problem for large templates.